medavox/tuki-nuwa.old/text/English Derivational Prefixes.md

  | difficult, with difficulty | dysmenorrhea, dysoxidize
  | absence or reverse of | dysteleology
-down | to make something lesser, lower or worse | downgrade du | two | duet duo | two | duovirus eco | ecological | ecosystem
-electro | electric, electricity | electroablation
-en | to make into, to put into, to get into | enmesh em | to make into, to put into, to get into | empower epi | upon, at, close upon, in addition | epidermis Euro | European | Eurocentric ex  | former | ex-wife
+down | to make something lesser, lower or worse | downgrade du, duo | two | duet, duovirus eco | ecological | ecosystem electro | electric, electricity | electroablation en, em | to make into, to put into, to get into | enmesh, empower epi | upon, at, close upon, in addition | epidermis Euro | European | Eurocentric ex  | former | ex-wife
  | out of | export
 extra | outside | extracurricular
-Franco | French, France | Francophile
 fore | before | forearm, forerunner
 geo | relating to the earth or its surface | geography gyro | spinning on an axis | gyrokinetic